 - “What if?” it’s Positive?

 On each side, write down the possible outcomes of the same situation.
 For example, if you are nervous about giving a presentation, you might write “What if I freeze and can’t speak?” on the negative side, and “What if I do well?” or “What if I stumble, but laugh about it?” on the positive side.

 This exercise can help you balance out the good and bad potential outcomes, and take on a more realistic outlook.
-Click here to give it a try.
+Click here to give The What If Bias a try.

 Bipolar disorder causes periods of depression as well as sudden, intense mood and energy swings.
 Many of the worksheets for coping with depression can help, but here are some that are especially helpful for those struggling with bipolar disorder.

 Fighting Irrational Thoughts With Logic

 This worksheet is another simple one, with only three columns: